Graduate

 Our graduate student body is known for:

-• diverse and international: Currently, We have 34 international and 25 domestic students.
-Fourteen of the international students come from East Asia, particularly South Korea and China.
-The rest represent 14 other countries from Latin America, North America, Africa, Eastern Europe, and South Asia.
-We also have a graduate student organization Scholars of Color in Communication (SCC) that serves and supports graduate students, faculty, and staff of color in the Department including international scholars who do not identify with the racial majority in the United States.
+• Being diverse and international: Currently, We have 25 international and 18 domestic students.
+Our international students represent East Asia, Latin America, North America, Africa, Eastern Europe, South Asia, the Middle East, and Asia Pacific.
+We have a graduate student organization Scholars of Color in Communication (SCC) that serves and supports graduate students, faculty, and staff of color in the Department including international scholars who do not identify with the racial majority in the United States.

-• A strong record of job placement: Based on our recent alumni survey, The majority of our PhD graduates (70%) are employed at universities in the U.S. and abroad.
-Of these (60%) have secured tenure track academic appointments in the U.S. (43%) and abroad (17%), at institutions ranging from Simon Fraser, Vanderbilt, Tecnologico de Monterrey, and Colorado-Boulder, to private colleges (Emerson, Bentley, Wooster, Hampshire, Boston) and smaller state (Framingham, Western Washington) and private universities (Santa Clara, Sacred Heart) or community colleges (Bunker Hill, Northern Virginia, Berkshire).
+• A strong record of job placement: Based on our recent alumni survey, the majority of our PhD graduates (70%) are employed at universities in the U.S. and abroad.
+Of these 60% have secured tenure track academic appointments, split between the U.S. (43%) and abroad (17%).
+Our alumni teach and do research at large institutions ranging from Vanderbilt, University of Amsterdam, University of Limpopo, Toronto Metropolitan University, and University of Colorado-Boulder, to private colleges (Bentley, Wooster, Hampshire) and smaller state (Framingham, Western Washington) and private universities (Santa Clara, Sacred Heart) or community colleges (Northern Virginia, Berkshire).

-• a global alumni network: our alumni can be found teaching, in research posts, and in other jobs across the United States and around the world.
-Check out this interactive Graduate Alumni Map to see where they are making an impact
+• A global alumni network: Our alumni can be found teaching, in research posts, and in other professional positions across the United States and around the world.
+Check out this list of recent alumni placements as well as this interactive Graduate Alumni Map to see where they are making an impact